7 Things That Make Your Pretend School Dramatic Play Absolutely Look Like School

 I also recommend having a bulletin board display inside your dramatic play area.
 It’s eye-catching and it highlights the theme of your dramatic play area.

 For tips and inspiration, my classroom decor can be an example of how to set up your dramatic play area.
-If you would like your dramatic play to look like a pretend school for your students, then check out my teachers pay teachers store.
+If you would like your dramatic play to look like a pretend school for your students, then check out the Pre-K Let's Play store.

 3. Dramatic Play Signs about Pretend School